Info and Instructions for the PlayoffComputer app

 - Points tiebreaker diatribe:

-- This discussion applies to all-play tiebreaker, if used, also.
+- This discussion applies to all-play, points against, and victory points tiebreakers also.

 - It is almost universally agreed that points are a great way to break a tie at the end of the season.
 However,